andreadelorenzis/app_ai_finance_project/.ipynb_checkpoints/README-checkpoint.md

 ### Experimental Evaluation

-- `backtesting.ipynb`: loads the pre-trained models and performs backtesting on historical stock data.
+- `01_backtesting_results.ipynb`: loads the pre-trained models and performs backtesting on historical stock data.
 It visualizes the cumulative Investment Return Ratio (IRR), comparing the performance of the models and of various investment strategies.
-- `explainability_analysis.ipynb`: model interpretability.
+- `02_explainability_analysis.ipynb`: model interpretability.
 It uses correlation analysis and permutation feature importance to identify the most influential features for the Rank-LSTM model.

 ## Setup and Installation
 ### 1. Clone the Repository: